 The calculation of CGT is quite complicated and it is not possible to deliver an exhaustive lesson on CGT here.
 The following may be taken as being only the briefest glimpse of some of the allowances and reliefs that may be available in your case.
 The starting point for calculating the gain is the difference between the cost and the selling price.
 You may add to the true cost all the legal and other costs of acquisition.
 The selling price may be reduced by the costs of disposal.
 Special rules apply to properties owned since before 6th April 1982.
 The gain is assumed to have accrued evenly over the period of ownership of the property.
 The gain accruing during the period when it was your principal private residence may be ignored and the gain accruing when you were not resident is taxable subject to the following exemptions and concessions.
-Where a residence has been the owner's only or principal residence at any time during his period of ownership, the last three years of ownership are treated as a period of residence and the gain accruing then is normally exempt.
-Certain other absences may count as a period of residence: up to three years for any reason, any absence throughout which the owner is employed abroad, and up to four years for certain work related absences.
+Where a residence has been the owner's only or principal residence at any time during his period of ownership, the last 18 months (3 years until 5th April 2014) of ownership are treated as a period of residence and the gain accruing then is normally exempt.
+Certain other absences may count as a period of residence: any absence throughout which the owner is employed abroad, and up to four years for certain work related absences.
 Some of the above apply where the person is self-employed.

 There is also a further relief for owners of properties that have been at some time their principal private residence and which for some time have been let for private accommodation.
 The gain attributable to the period when the property was let is reduced by the lower of a) £40,000 and b) an amount equal to the part of the gain that is exempt because of the owner occupation.